 Different types of commercial refrigerators and freezers are available on the market today, such as beverage coolers, refrigerated vending machines, display cabinets in supermarkets, etc. Mostly used in supermarkets and grocery stores, they consume a substantial amount of energy: 85 TWh in the European Union in 2013 according to the European Commission, corresponding to over 3% of total EU final electricity consumption.

-Fortunately, very affordable technology to increase energy efficiency exist: the physical closing of open cabinets saves on average 40% of energy annually, energy management demand devices that would reduce energy consumption (e.g. lighting, power of components) when the fridge is not being used (night time, weekends) could save between 20 and 50%.
+Fortunately, very affordable technologies to increase energy efficiency exist: the physical closing of open cabinets saves on average 40% of energy annually, while energy management demand devices that would reduce energy consumption (e.g. lighting, power of components) when the fridge is not being used (night time, weekends) could save between 20 and 50%.
 Up to now, these options have not been systematically exploited.

 The reasons for this are multiple.
 Data shows that, currently, the purchase decision is driven by the acquisition price, with little consideration for life-cycle costs.
 Moreover, there is an issue with split incentives, where the retailer covering the energy running costs of the machines is rarely the owner of the device.